GREGORY LAB

 Ann C. Gregory, PhD

-Ann Gregory is an Assistant Professor in the Department of Biological Sciences at the University of Calgary.
+Ann Gregory is a Canada Research Chair Tier II, CIFAR Azrieli Global Scholar, and Assistant Professor at the University of Calgary.
 She began her research career studying viral community structure and function across the global oceans and has since expanded her work to study viral communities across the human body.
 In December 2018, Dr. Gregory earned her PhD from Ohio State University, followed by a EMBO postdoctoral fellowship at KU Leuven in Belgium.
-After completing her fellowship, she delved into the biotech industry, serving as a computational biologist at the gene therapy company, Aera Therapeutics.
+After completing her fellowship, she worked in biotech, serving as a computational biologist at the gene therapy company, Aera Therapeutics.
 As of January 2024, Dr. Gregory has returned to academia, founding the fledgling Integrative Viromics Lab at the University of Calgary.
 Her fledgling lab is dedicated to studying viral communities across diverse ecosystems, but with a focus on the human virome.

 Interests